Alan L. Beller is a preeminent legal advisor and recognized thought leader regarding securities law, capital markets and corporate governance.

 • Corporate Governance

-ELAINE MANDELBAUM is General Counsel of Litigation and Regulatory Enforcement of Citigroup’s Institutional Clients Group (ICG).
-Her group is responsible for all litigation, internal investigations and regulatory inquiries and related investigations, sweeps and enforcement proceedings for Citigroup’s institutional businesses, including investment banking, sales and trading, capital markets origination, treasury services and private banking.
+ELAINE MANDELBAUM is Managing Director and General Counsel of Litigation and Regulatory Enforcement of Citigroup’s Institutional Clients Group (ICG).
+Her group is responsible for all litigation, arbitrations, internal investigations and regulatory inquiries and related investigations, sweeps and enforcement proceedings for Citigroup’s institutional businesses, including corporate and investment banking, sales and trading, capital markets origination, securities services, trade and treasury services and private banking.
 Elaine also is a member of the Global ICG Legal Management Committee.

 Prior to starting at Citigroup in 1997, Ms. Mandelbaum was a litigation attorney at the New York office of Jones, Day, Reavis & Pogue, and previously at Paul, Weiss, Rifkind, Wharton & Garrison.
-She is a Treasurer of the SIFMA Compliance & Legal Society Executive Committee, and is Chair of SIFMA C&L’s 2015 Annual Seminar, having previously served as co-chair of the Seminar for several years.
+She is Treasurer of the SIFMA Compliance & Legal Society Executive Committee, and was Chair of SIFMA C&L’s 2015 Annual Seminar, having previously served as co-chair of the Seminar for several years.
 She was recently elected to a three year term as a member of the FINRA National Adjudicatory Council.
-Elaine is on the Board of Directors of the Legal Action Center and the American Friends of Hebrew University.
-Elaine is a recipient of the 2015 “Women Who Dared” Award from the National Council of Jewish Women.
+Elaine is on the Board of Directors of the Legal Action Center, and is a recipient of the 2015 “Woman Who Dared” Award from the National Council of Jewish Women.

 Elaine is a frequent speaker on topics relating to complex securities litigation, corporate governance, internal and regulatory investigations and issues relating to women in the securities industry.
 She is an honors graduate of Yale College and of Harvard Law School.

-Faiza J. Saeed is Co-Head of Cravath’s Mergers and Acquisitions group.
+Faiza J. Saeed is the Firm’s Deputy Presiding Partner and will assume the role of Presiding Partner on January 1, 2017.
 She advises public companies, boards of directors and special committees in connection with M&A, corporate governance and crisis management, including consensual and hostile transactions, leveraged buyouts, strategic investments, takeover defense, proxy contests and hedge fund activism.
-Her clients have included Bacardi, DreamWorks Animation, Hasbro, Moody’s, Morgan Stanley, Starbucks, Time Warner and Viacom.
+Her clients have included Bacardi, DreamWorks Animation, Morgan Stanley, Starbucks and Time Warner.